 Getting to Fuji-Q Highland

 Getting to this rollercoaster wonderland is pretty straightforward.
-You can buy a discount Fuji-Q pass and then take the Chuo Highway Bus Fujigoko Line from Shinjuku Highway Bus Terminal above the south exit of Shinjuku Station for about 100 minutes for ¥2,000 one-way.
+You can buy a one day Fuji-Q pass and then take the Chuo Highway Bus Fujigoko Line from Shinjuku Highway Bus Terminal above the south exit of Shinjuku Station for about 100 minutes for ¥2,000 one-way.
 Buses from the same line also depart from the suburbs of Hachioji, Fuchu, and Mitaka for ¥1,050, ¥1,550, and ¥1,650 (one-way), respectively.
 Additionally, Fujikyuko buses also run to Fuji Q Highlands from the Shinjuku Highway Bus Terminal, Shibuya Mark City, Tokyo Station, and Akihabara.
 The buses from Shinjuku (¥2,000 from the counter or ¥1,850 online) run most frequently throughout the day beginning at 6:05am with the shortest journey time of about one hour and 40 minutes.
 The buses departing from Tokyo Station (¥2,000) and Shibuya (¥2,000) run a little less frequently with the trip taking approximately one hour and 50 minutes from Tokyo and a considerably longer two and a half hours from Shibuya.
-The Akihabara bus (¥2,000) only runs daily once in each direction with a travel time of one hour and 50 minutes.
+The Akihabara bus (¥2,000) only runs twice daily in each direction with a travel time of one hour and 50 minutes to 2 hours.

 Meanwhile, trains are pricier, at about 110 minutes (not yet including transfer times), are slightly longer than a bus ride to Fuji-Q from Shinjuku Station, and run much less frequently.
 To arrive at Fuji-Q from Shinjuku Station, you have to take a limited express from Shinjuku to Otsuki, which has a base fare of ¥1,320 one-way, but since it’s a limited express, you have to pay an additional fare for seating, which costs ¥930–¥1,650 depending on the season.
 Afterwards, you’ll still have to transfer from Otsuki to Fujikyu Highland Station for ¥1,080 one-way.